Explore Our Affordable Courses

 • Subsequently, in the Lok Sabha elections in 1962, the Election Commission of India circulated the code to all recognised political parties and State governments.

-• Implementation of MCC up to 1991 was not up to the mark as it was largely ignored by the political parties who often resorted to corrupt electoral practices such as populist announcements and fielding pliant officials, in lieu of fierce political competition.
+• Implementation of MCC up to 1991 was not up to par, as it was largely ignored by the political parties, who often resorted to corrupt electoral practices such as populist announcements and fielding pliant officials in lieu of fierce political competition.

 • At the time of the Lok Sabha elections, both the Union and state governments are covered under the MCC.